Generative Design and 3D Printing: The Manufacturing of Tomorrow

 Examples of generative design being used across industries are becoming more common, as the technology is increasingly integrated into product design workflows.
 While still a relatively new technology, it already offers engineers an entirely new way of looking at product design.

 While AI and machine learning has been responsible for much of the recent progress in generative design technology, additive manufacturing has also played a key role in driving adoption of generative design software.
-With further advancements in machine learning, cloud computing capabilities and AM, expect generative design technology to follow, becoming a key factor in the manufacturing future of tomorrow.
+With further advancements in machine learning, cloud computing capabilities and AM, expect generative design technology to follow, becoming a key factor in the future of manufacturing.